Harper College will be closed on Wednesday, February 12 in observance of Lincoln's Day.

 The Harper College Dietetic Internship partnered with the following Universities to seamlessly provide our incoming interns with a master’s degree.
 Interns are not required to attend these three universities; however, they are preferred partners.

 Once you successfully meet the Harper College Dietetic Internship graduation requirements, you will receive a verification statement.
 This allows you to sit for the Registration Examination for Dietitians.
-Licensure is dependent on the state you work in.
+Licensure is dependent on the state in which you work.
 Illinois requires licensure of all registered dietitian nutritionists.
+Review the Commission on Dietetic Registration's (CDR) Licensure Map for licensure statutes and board information by state.

 The program requires distance education for very few educational experiences.
 When distance education is required, the intern must have their web camera on during distance instruction to verify their identity.